kais-wong/kais-wong.github.io/_posts/2025-06-10-1D-Heat-Equation.md

     return T_history
 ```

-Using the code above, we can model the temeprature of every interior point on our grid over time.
+Using the code above, we can model the temperature of every interior point on our grid over time.

 There are various ways to represent this system, but I represented this model by graphing multiple heat distributions over time interval $[0, 200]$.